The art of transforming yourself, from fursona to cosplay.

 The Tail Company have been making animatronic tails and ears for nearly twenty years.
 That is to say, twenty years ago, we started to think seriously about making them as more than just “a dressing-up game”.
 Ive actually been making tails since I was very small.

 As a child, I’d made lots of tails from socks and bits of string, just like lots of other kids have done, and would run screaming around the house wearing it!
 But I was also part of the first generation of kids to have home computers, and that interest lead to hacking bits of code, and eventually getting things – real physical things! – to do stuff.
 A short while later, I was using these skills to make a simple moving tail.
+And this is how to grow a tail, Tail Company style!

 Now, twenty years later, with the launch of our mechanical wings just about to happen, I thought Id write a very brief overview of our audience.
 The people who, for one reason or another want to grow a tail, or new ears, or sprout fantastic moving mechanical wings.